-The Council has a statutory duty to provide suitable education provision for children and young people who do not, or cannot, attend full time education in the usual way, eg due to long term medical needs.
+The Council has a statutory duty to provide suitable education provision for children and young people.
+This is for those who do not, or cannot, attend full-time education normally, e.g. due to long-term medical needs.

-The Medical Needs - KCME (Known Children Missing out on Education) team is a group of experienced teachers who work with both the school and parents / carers of the child or young person.
+The Medical Needs team is a group of experienced teachers.
+They work with schools and parents / carers of a child or young person.
 The aim is to provide a balanced curriculum, but with a main focus on English, Mathematics and Science.
 All curricular planning and resources are provided by the school.

 What support is provided?